comboshreddies/kubectl-line/README.md

 _ get {{kind}} {{name}} -p yaml
 ```
 This kubectl wrapper provides some shortcuts like api-r instead of api-resources
-and cgc instead config get-contexts, and few additional command for filtering.
+and cgc instead config get-contexts (to speed up typing), and few additional command for filtering.

 With some additional tool specific commands you can additionally inject (extend) format
 of yaml/json manifest files with specific kubernetes-config file and context attributes.